chevah/geck/content/review.rst

 * Check the **Reviewer's check list** since those are the things that a reviewer will check for sure.

+* Before submitting a ticket for review, check that you have documented your work accordingly, like in a wiki page, or if you pushed a PR, list the affected repositories, etc.

 * For Trac: A review request is created by adding the comment and then setting the state to 'needs_review'.